co24428/about_alphazero/README.md

-# temp_repo about RL, alphazero by COC
+# temp_repo about RL, alphazero by teacher